The Fermionic Entanglement Entropy of the Vacuum State of a Schwarzschild Black Hole Horizon: Estimating the Error Terms

-In order to estimate these terms, the idea is to apply Theorem~\ref{ThmBuchFelix} (as well as the $\sigma$-triangle inequality) to each of these terms (with $u$ and $u'$ shifted by $u_0$) and then take the limit $u_0\rightarrow - \infty$.
+In order to estimate these terms, the idea is to apply Theorem~\ref{ThmBuchFelix} (as well as the~$\sigma$-triangle inequality) to each of these terms (with~$u$ and~$u'$ shifted by~$u_0$) and then take the limit~$u_0\rightarrow - \infty$.
 We will do this for the first few terms explicitly, noting that the other terms can be estimated similarly.

-Given~$u_2$, we know from Lemma \ref{X_at_hor} that for all~$u<u_2$, \beq |R_\pm(u,\omega)| \leq c e^{du}\:, \quad |\partial_u R_\pm(u,\omega)|\leq c d e^{du} \:, \eeq with constants $c,d>0$ that can be chosen independently of $\omega$ (note that we always normalize the solutions by~$|f_0|=1$).
+Given~$u_2$, we know from Lemma~\ref{X_at_hor} that for all~$u<u_2$, \beq |R_\pm(u,\omega)| \leq c e^{du}\:, \quad |\partial_u R_\pm(u,\omega)|\leq c d e^{du} \:, \eeq with constants~$c,d>0$ that can be chosen independently of~$\omega$ (note that we always normalize the solutions by~$|f_0|=1$).
 Now for any~$a,b \in \{1,2\}$ we consider the symbol

-which is contributing to~$r_{11}$ (note that we again rescaled here in order to get the correct prefactor $e^{-i\alpha\xi(u-u')}$).
-Translating by $u_0$ as before gives
+which is contributing to~$r_{11}(u,u',M\xi/\varepsilon)$ (note that we again rescaled here in order to get the correct prefactor~$e^{-i\alpha\xi(u-u')}$).
+Translating by~$u_0$ as before gives

-By Lemma~\ref{Simple Integral Rep.}, the corresponding kernel can be extended to all of $L^2(\R)$, since $R_+$ is bounded uniformly in $\omega$ when restricted to the compact interval~$\Lambda_0$ due to Lemma \ref{X_at_hor}, and the $e^{M\xi}$-factor provides exponential decay in $\omega$.
-Moreover, Lemma~\ref{Simple Integral Rep.} again implies that we may interchange the $d\xi$ and $du'$ integrations.
+By Lemma~\ref{Simple Integral Rep.}, the corresponding integral representation can be extended to all of~$L^2(\R)$, since~$R_+$ is bounded uniformly in~$\omega$ when restricted to the compact interval~$\mathcal{K}_0$ due to Lemma~\ref{X_at_hor}, and the~$e^{M\xi}$-factor provides exponential decay in~$\omega$.
+Moreover, Lemma~\ref{Simple Integral Rep.} again implies that we may interchange the~$d\xi$ and~$du'$ integrations.

-In order to estimate the corresponding error term, we apply Theorem \ref{ThmBuchFelix} to the kernel
+In order to estimate the corresponding error term, we apply Theorem~\ref{ThmBuchFelix} to the kernel

-(note that we could leave out the $\chi_{\Lambda_0}$-functions because in Theorem \ref{ThmBuchFelix} we consider the operator on $L^2(\Lambda_0)$; moreover, we rescaled back as before).
+(note that we could leave out the~$\chi_{\mathcal{K}_0}$-functions because in Theorem~\ref{ThmBuchFelix} we consider the operator on~$L^2(\mathcal{K}_0)$; moreover, we rescaled back as before).
 This kernel is differentiable for similar reasons as before and

-Using again the estimates for $R_\pm$ in~\eqref{RRp} yields for any $u,u ' \in \Lambda_0$:
+Using again the estimates for~$R_\pm$ in~\eqref{RRp} yields for any~$u,u ' \in \mathcal{K}_0$:

-where we used that $|t_{ab}|, |f_{0,1/2}^\pm| \leq 1$.
+where we used that~$|t_{ab}|, |f_{0,1\!/\!2}^\pm| \leq 1$.
 Therefore,

 and thus